 Make Money Online

 Health and Fitness

 Choose an Epic blog name

-But do brainstorm names that are easy to spell and remember, that tells people immediately what your blog is about or something unique and eye-catching.
+But do brainstorm names that are easy to spell and remember, that tell people immediately what your blog is about or something unique and eye-catching.

 Don’t use a long name that is difficult to spell or pronounce.
 You want to make it as easy as possible for people to find and remember your blog.

 If you can’t come up with anything, you can always use your name.
 Also make sure you use the top-level extension, meaning .com.
 It’s the most popular extension and what people usually type in after what they search for.

 Your blog name is important but not the be-all and end-all.
 So choose something simple but good and move on to the next step.

 Create your pillar posts